fourMs/MGT-python/musicalgestures/documentation/examples/test_pianist.md

 #### Attributes

-- `mg` - CREATE MODULE OBJECT: Here is an example call to create an mg Object, using loads of parameters: `musicalgestures.MgObject('pianist.avi', color=False, crop='auto', skip=3)`
+- `mg` - CREATE MODULE OBJECT: Here is an example call to create an MgVideo, using loads of parameters: `musicalgestures.MgVideo('pianist.avi', color=False, crop='auto', skip=3)`